The year is 2020, and it’s fair to say that traditional electioneering as we know it is dying out.

 Campaigns like Donald Trump’s have been especially successful in leveraging social media channels like Snapchat to reach young voters.

-Posts like the one below have gone on to receive millions of on views across social media channels.
+Posts like the one below have gone on to receive millions of views across social media channels.

 Pete Buttigieg kept his audience posted by uploading 15-second selfie videos to Snapchat before his rallies.